Or start with: Intro to type (the bare basics of the type code)

 The basic "function-attitude" definitions:

-Se engagement of tangible reality is stimulated by the environment (as it emerges in the external world)
+Se awareness of objects (in space) is stimulated by the environment (as it emerges in the external world)

-Si engagement of tangible reality is stimulated by individual reference (filtered through individual recollection)
+Si awareness of objects (in space) is stimulated by individual reference (filtered through internal recollection)

-Ne engagement of the implications of reality is stimulated by the environment (one object or pattern implies another)
+Ne awareness of patterns (through time) is stimulated by the environment (one pattern implies another "externally")

-Ni engagement of the implications of reality is stimulated by individual reference (from the individual's subconscious)
+Ni awareness of patterns (through time) is stimulated by individual reference (looks outside the pattern to the internal subconscious)

 Te determination of how things work (what's "correct") is stimulated by the environment (according to an environmental necessity)